Indonesia Expat

 Time Difference:

 Check out your desired programmes, if they don’t post the schedule requirements on their website, contact a student advisor to determine if there are specific times you must log in.
-Some programmes are completely self-directed, but many others require you to phone-in or video in at specific times (via Skype, WebEx, etc) with the professor directly, or a group of other students.
+Some programs are completely self-directed, but many others require you to phone in or video in at specific times (via Skype, WebEx, etc) with the professor directly, or a group of other students.
 Ensure these times can fit with your schedule in Indonesia before choosing the programme.

 Textbooks:

-Not all textbooks can be purchased here, and not all publishers and distributers ship to Jakarta in a timely manner.
+Not all textbooks can be purchased here, and not all publishers and distributors ship to Jakarta promptly.
 Amazon is a good source for textbooks, but often shipping takes a long time.
 If this is the case, it pays to make friends with classmates so they can scan the first few chapters of their book while you wait for yours to arrive in Jakarta.
-Also note that even e-books are not available in all regions.
+Also, note that even e-books are not available in all regions.
 This is when having a VPN, and credit cards in multiple countries will ensure you can access the e-books as required.
-In summary, don’t delay once you get your reading list, order quick to avoid a headache.
+In summary, don’t delay once you get your reading list, order quickly to avoid a headache.

 Co-Working Spaces: